patiencemanzen/Filtan/README.md

      */
 }
 ```

-So you may want even to specify the custom path for your filter, Just relax and add it in front of your filter name.
-Let's take again our current example.
+It's possible to specify a custom path for your filter.
+Simply add it in front of the filter name.
+Let's revisit our example.

 ```bash
 php artisan make:filter Model/AirPlaneFilter
 ```

-In your App/Services/Filters directory, Where you gonna put all of your model filter files.
+In your App/Services/Filters directory, Where are you gonna put all of your model filter files?

 ```PHP
 namespace App\Services\Filters;